Dominoes: Construction and composition of domino sets

-European-style dominoes are traditionally made of bone, silver lip ocean pearl oyster shell (mother of pearl), ivory, or a dark hardwood such as ebony, with contrasting black or white pips (inlaid or painted).
-Some sets feature the top half thickness in MOP, ivory, or bone, with the lower half in ebony.
+European-style dominoes are traditionally made of bone, mother of pearl, ivory, or a dark hardwood such as ebony, with contrasting black or white pips which may be inlaid or painted.
+Some sets feature the top half thickness in mother of pearl, ivory, or bone, with the lower half in ebony.
 Alternatively, domino sets have been made from many different natural materials: stone (e.g., marble, granite or soapstone); other woods (e.g., ash, oak, redwood, and cedar); metals (e.g., brass or pewter); ceramic clay, or even frosted glass or crystal.
 These sets have a more novel look, and the often heavier weight makes them feel more substantial; also, such materials and the resulting products are usually much more expensive than polymer materials.

 Modern commercial domino sets are usually made of synthetic materials, such as ABS or polystyrene plastics, or Bakelite and other phenolic resins; many sets approximate the look and feel of ivory while others use colored or even translucent plastics to achieve a more contemporary look.
 Modern sets also commonly use a different color for the dots of each different end value (one-spots might have black pips while two-spots might be green, three red, etc.) to facilitate finding matching ends.
 Occasionally, one may find a domino set made of card stock like that for playing cards.
 Such sets are lightweight, compact, and inexpensive, and like cards are more susceptible to minor disturbances such as a sudden breeze.
 Sometimes, the tiles have a metal pin (called a spinner or pivot) in the middle.

 The traditional domino set contains one unique piece for each possible combination of two ends with zero to six spots, and is known as a double-six set because the highest-value piece has six pips on each end (the "double six").
 The spots from one to six are generally arranged as they are on six-sided dice, but because blank ends having no spots are used, seven faces are possible, allowing 28 unique pieces in a double-six set.